An introduction to the Stellar Asset Sandbox

-When we start the development of a product, there is always a desire to make it as perfect as possible: fulfilling client’s expectations, offering a good learning opportunity to the developer and delivering a system with high maintainability and scalability.
+When we start the development of a product, there is always a desire to make it as perfect as possible: fulfilling the client’s expectations, offering a good learning opportunity to the developer, and delivering a system with high maintainability and scalability.

 As the code base grows, keeping it problem-free becomes a harder challenge.
 Testing manually each module of the application can take so much time that developers may become unproductive.

 To solve this issue, automatic test technologies have evolved a lot.

 They… well… run automatically.
 Tests are an additional set of software that developers write to test its own code and ensure the expected outcome.

 If you do a quick research about software testing, you may face some recurrent terms like unit tests, integration tests, TDD (Test Driven Development) and BDD (Behavior Driven Development).

 The first two are types of tests while the others are software development processes.
 Let’s go through these concepts for those who are not familiar with them.

 It is a type of automatic test focused on small units or pieces of software, like a method, subroutine or small snippets of code.